BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 # How to clone a Git LFS repository

 If the Git LFS is installed, we can use the well-known command `git clone`.
 The cloning process goes as usual, but in the end, Git automatically checks out the main branch.
 If any LFS file is required to complete the process, it will be downloaded.

-**EXAMPLE!**
+For instance, to upload a very large, we could similar commands as follows:
+    git clone git@gitlab.example.com:group/project.git
+    git lfs install                       # the Git LFS project is initialized

 There is also the command `git lfs clone`.
 It delivers much better performance for a large number of LFS files.
 In this case, Git waits until the whole process is over.
 Followingly, all required files are download altogether at one point in time.
 This approach significantly reduces the number of HTTP requests.

-**EXAMPLE!**

 # How to pull up and check out